fossasia/susi_linux/README.md

 This project aims at creating an implementation of Susi, capable to run on Linux Devices in a headless mode.
 It will enable you to bring Susi AI intelligence to all devices you may think like a Speaker, Car etc.

+## **Important:** Tests Before Releasing New Images
+1. The SUSI Server must be building on the pi on bootup
+2. The hotword detection should have a decent accuracy
+3. SUSI Linux shouldn't crash when switching from online to offline and vice versa(failing as of now)
+4. SUSI Linux should be able to boot offline when no internet connection available(failing)

 ### Mobile App (Android)

 This app is for configuration.
 [Download Here](https://github.com/fossasia/susi_android/blob/apk/app-playStore-debug.apk)